 The second misconception is that all accounts payable information will have to be manually keyed and transferred between the new software and existing ERP/Accounting System.
 Due to this misconception, many businesses are hesitant to automate because they feel it will create more work than it alleviates.
 However, a great AP automation solution has syncing capabilities that allows information and updates to reconcile back and forth with the client’s ERP/Accounting System.
 The syncing capabilities can be either an automatic or manual, but either way, the business will not have to waste time comparing and correcting information between the two systems.

 Misconception 3: AP Automation Payment Solutions Take Away Control Over AP

 The third misconception surrounding AP Automation is that businesses think that they will lose control and transparency of when/how they pay their vendors and of their cash flow.
-Some automation solutions use settlement accounts and other control methods that hold onto the user’s money prior to actually sending the payment to their vendor.
 However, with a top automation provider, users can schedule payments and have complete visibility into the entire payments process, so they never have to wonder where the money is and when it will be in the hands of the vendor.
 This also means businesses can optimize their cash flow and use their money more efficiently because they know exactly how much will be available and when at all times.